IzharFine/EzTable/README.md

 1. New row object.<br />
 2. Table Name.<br />
 * PAY ATTENTION!<br />
-The new row ID is 0 by default, you probebly will have change it and set the new row ID you got from the server for instant Update/Delete functions.<br />
+The new row ID is 0 by default, you probably will have change it and set the new row ID you got from the server for instant Update/Delete functions.<br />
 ### UpdateCallBack(string)
 If you want to have a update column option to your table you need to write here function name for callback.<br />
 The callback will get 5 parameters:<br />